 New hires from established enterprise software companies

-Without a feedback loop, your system drifts toward overconfidence or irrelevance.
-Score every prediction against outcomes within 90 days and publish the accuracy rate to stakeholders.
+Without a feedback loop, the system drifts toward overconfidence or irrelevance.
+Score every prediction against outcomes inside 90 days.
+Publish the accuracy rate to stakeholders.
+The audit is the only mechanism that reverses drift.

 Refresh baselines quarterly

-A company that grew from 50 to 200 employees has a fundamentally different hiring baseline than it did six months ago.
-Static thresholds generate false positives as competitors scale.
+A company that grew from 50 to 200 employees has a different hiring baseline than it did six months ago.
+Static thresholds generate false positives at exactly the moment the competitor scales — when the signal matters most.

 Separate facts from inferences in every brief

 Mixing observed signals with interpretations destroys credibility.
-Use explicit section headers — Observed, Inferred, Recommended — so readers can evaluate your reasoning.
+Use explicit section headers — Observed, Inferred, Recommended — so readers can audit the reasoning.
+The reader who cannot separate the two assumes you cannot either.

-Limit distribution to people who can act on the intelligence
+Distribution is scoped to people who can act

-Broadcasting briefs to 50 people ensures nobody reads them.
-Share with the 5-8 people in product, sales leadership, and strategy who can translate inferences into decisions within a week.
+Broadcasting briefs to 50 people guarantees nobody reads them.
+Send to the 5-8 people in product, sales leadership, and strategy who can translate inferences into decisions inside a week.
+The brief is for operators, not an audience.

 Weekly Competitive Radar Checklist

-Monday AM: Automated agents collect signals from all five channels
+Monday AM: Collectors pull the past 7 days from all five channels

-Monday PM: Review raw signals, flag anomalies above threshold
+Monday PM: Triage raw signals; flag anomalies above threshold

 Tuesday: Run cross-channel inference prompts per competitor

-Tuesday: Quality-check inferences — does each cite 2+ channels?
+Tuesday: Audit each inference — does it cite 2+ channels?

-Wednesday AM: Publish Strategic Inference Brief to stakeholders
+Wednesday AM: Publish the Strategic Inference Brief to scoped stakeholders

 Wednesday PM: Brief product and sales leads on high-confidence findings

-Thursday: Update prediction log with outcomes from prior weeks
+Thursday: Update the prediction log with outcomes from prior weeks

-The temptation with any intelligence program is to measure output volume — number of briefs published, signals collected, competitors tracked.
-These vanity metrics reveal nothing about whether the radar changes behavior.
+Every intelligence program is tempted to measure output volume — briefs published, signals collected, competitors tracked.
+These metrics tell you the machine is running.
+They tell you nothing about whether the radar changes a decision.

-Three metrics actually matter.
-First, prediction accuracy over 90 days: what percentage of your medium-and-high-confidence inferences proved correct when you scored them against actual outcomes?
-Based on practitioner reports, healthy programs tend to maintain roughly 55-65% accuracy at medium confidence and 70-80% at high confidence[1] — these are approximate benchmarks, not guarantees.
-Below those thresholds, your signal collection or inference prompts need recalibration.
+Three metrics are load-bearing.
+Prediction accuracy over 90 days: what percent of medium-and-high confidence inferences proved correct against actual outcomes?
+Practitioner reports cluster around 55-65% accuracy at medium confidence and 70-80% at high confidence[1].
+Below those bands, the signal collection or the inference prompt needs recalibration — usually the prompt.

-Second, time-to-action: when you publish a high-confidence inference, how many days pass before a stakeholder takes a measurable action (adjusts a roadmap, modifies positioning, reaches out to an at-risk account)?
-If briefs sit unread for two weeks, distribution and formatting need work, not the intelligence itself.
+Time-to-action: when a high-confidence inference is published, how many days pass before a stakeholder takes a measurable action — adjusts a roadmap, modifies positioning, reaches into an at-risk account?
+Briefs sitting unread for two weeks are a distribution problem, not an intelligence problem.
+Fix the format and the recipient list before touching the model.

-Third, competitive win-rate delta: over a rolling quarter, compare win rates on deals where the team had advance intelligence from the radar versus deals where they did not.
-A well-run program may produce a measurable improvement — practitioners have cited improvements in the range of 8-15 percentage points — but results vary significantly by deal complexity, team size, and how well inferences are operationalized.
+Competitive win-rate delta: across a rolling quarter, compare win rates on deals where the team had advance intelligence from the radar against deals where they did not.
+A working program produces a measurable improvement — practitioners cite 8-15 percentage points — but the number varies with deal complexity, team size, and how aggressively the inferences are operationalized.
+Win-rate delta is the metric that ends the budget conversation.

-Write a single inference prompt using the template in this article.
-Feed it your first week of collected signals.
-The output will not be perfect.
-It will, however, be dramatically more useful than a Slack channel full of "hey, did you see CompetitorX launched a new feature?" messages.
+Write one inference prompt using the template in this article.
+Feed it the first week's signals.
+The output will be flawed.
+It will also be more useful than a Slack channel full of "hey, did you see CompetitorX launched a new feature?" messages.

 How many competitors should I monitor at the start?

-What if a competitor's career page is behind a login wall?
+What if the competitor's career page is behind a login wall?

-Most companies cross-post to LinkedIn, Greenhouse, or Lever, which are publicly accessible.
+Most companies cross-post to LinkedIn, Greenhouse, or Lever — all publicly accessible.
 Job aggregators like Indeed and Glassdoor capture postings even when the primary career page is gated.
-You rarely need direct access to the company's own portal.
+Direct access to the company's portal is rarely required.
+The exception: some enterprise companies post senior roles only on their own site.
+Track the LinkedIn company page's job count as a leading indicator — you cannot see the roles, but you can see the volume change, and that is usually enough.

 How do I handle false positives without losing stakeholder trust?

-Can this approach work for startups monitoring much larger competitors?
+Can this work for startups monitoring much larger competitors?

 How does this differ from tools like Klue, Crayon, or Contify?